Should I switch my mortgage?

 At motusbank, you’ll always get an amazing, competitive rate.
 Check out our rates, and see for yourself

 20/20 prepayment privileges

-You can pay down up to 20% of the original principal every year or increase your payments by 20% – without penalty!
+Pay down your mortgage faster.
+You can either pay down through lump sum payments and/or increase your regular mortgage payments up to 20% of the original principal every year – without penalty!

 Skip one month’s mortgage payment to get some extra breathing room when the unexpected happens.